-There is a stigma regarding manufacturing in the Far East, but the truth is that many of the world recognised UK and European manufacturer brands in the leisure marine industry, have their products manufactured all over the world and import them from far afield.
-This list is not exhaustive and doesn’t relate exclusively to chain, but it is indicative of some of the countries where manufacturing costs are/have been traditionally lower than the UK/Europe: China, Thailand, India, Brazil, Turkey.
-However, the huge increase in transportation costs caused by the pandemic has certainly eroded any saving.
+There is a stigma regarding manufacturing in the Far East, but the truth is that many of the world-recognised UK and European manufacturer brands in the leisure marine industry have their products manufactured all over the world and import them from far afield.
+This list is not exhaustive and doesn’t relate exclusively to chain, but it is indicative of some of the countries where manufacturing costs are/have been traditionally lower than the UK/Europe: China, Thailand, India, Brazil, and Turkey.
+However, the huge increase in transportation costs caused by the pandemic has certainly eroded a proportion of that saving.

-The respectability, the credibility, and the trustworthiness of the manufacturer brand is extremely important, but the same is also true of your chosen retailer, because if there is an issue with your purchase, we are both dependent on them to be supportive.
+The respectability, credibility, and trustworthiness of the manufacturer brand are extremely important, but the same is also true of your chosen retailer because if there is an issue with your purchase, you will be dependent on them both to be supportive.

-The Titan brand is upheld by CMP, who are the manufacturers of both Titan chain and the Rocna anchor.
+The Titan brand is upheld by CMP, the manufacturers of both Titan chain and the Rocna anchor.